anzenker/master_thesis_anzenker_2025/docs/file_formats.md

 <a name="pod5"></a>
 ## 1. [pod5](https://pod5-file-format.readthedocs.io/en/latest/)
 POD5 is a file format developed by Oxford Nanopore (ONT) to store raw nanopore sequencing data.
 Data is stored using Apache Arrow.
-In this project pod5 files are the direct ouput from ONT sequecing runs and are used as input for basecalling to generate unaligned BAM (uBAM) files.
+In this project, pod5 files are the direct output from ONT sequencing runs and are used as input for basecalling to generate unaligned BAM (uBAM) files.

 <a name="ubam"></a>
 ## 2. [uBAM](https://gatk.broadinstitute.org/hc/en-us/articles/360035532132-uBAM-Unmapped-BAM-Format)